-ShoreWare supports one-to-many ringdown operation as depicted in Figure 9-42.
-When the Ringdown BCA is pressed on the calling device, Extension A in Figure 9-42, the corresponding button on all recipient devices programmed to receive the ringdown call flashes Green and off.
+Shore Tel supports one-to-many ringdown operation.
+When the Ringdown BCA is pressed on the calling device, Extension A in Figure 9-43, the corresponding button on all recipient devices programmed to receive the ringdown call flashes Green and off.
 When the call on one of the recipient devices is answered, the Ringdown button on the other devices is Red.
 If the answering device places the call on hold, the call is parked to the Bridged Call Appearance and is available for all of the recipient devices.
 Conference calls involving a ringdown number that is placed on hold is not parked onto the BCA extension.